 The Performance Development Review process will operate fairly and consistently reflecting the University's Equality and Diversity policies.
-It will primarily focus on reviewing individual performance in the past year, based on merit alone, taking into consideration the development needs of the reviewee for the forthcoming year, reflecting the University's strategic goals in objective setting and addressing any skills gap.
-Further information is available on the Equality Webpages.
+It will primarily focus on reviewing individual performance in the past year, based on merit alone.
+It will also take into consideration the development needs of the reviewee for the forthcoming year, reflecting the University's strategic goals in objective setting, and addressing any skills gaps.
+Further information is available on the Equality & Diversity webpages.